Our Mission

 Changes to Notice of Privacy Practices and Privacy Policy

-RxMapper reserves the right to amend the terms of this Privacy Policy and Notice of Privacy Practices to reflect changes in our privacy practices, and to make the new terms and practices applicable to all PHI that we maintain about You, including PHI created or received
+RxMapper reserves the right to amend the terms of this Privacy Policy and Notice of Privacy Practices to reflect changes in Our privacy practices, and to make the new terms and practices applicable to all PHI that We maintain about You, including PHI created or received prior to the effective date of the Privacy Policy and Notice of Privacy Practices revision.
+Our Privacy Policy and Notice of Privacy Practices is displayed on our website and a copy is available upon request.
+Accordingly, please check back periodically.

 Contact Information